 For information about the evidence provided by the Self-build and Custom Housebuilding Register, please go to the Self-build Register - Information page.

-You can download the Self-build and Custom Housebuilding Register Policy and the charging document from here:
+You can download the Self-build and Custom Housebuilding Register Policy from here:

 Passive House is an advanced low energy construction standard for buildings.
 Beattie Passive offer training in Passive House build standards and construction methods.
-For more information, click here.
+For more information, download the Learn how to build Passivhaus leaflet.